 Pro Tip: Though we found the road to be perfectly fine to self-drive in July, it’s not for everyone.
 If you’re not confident driving on New Zealand’s roads, find yourself in the region in snowy conditions or just want to sit back and relax (whilst someone else worries about getting you there), you may like to join a tour.
-We share our favourites in this article.

 2. Cruise Milford Sound